gr1d99-ke/simple_scraper/README.md

 # My-Scraper

-Is a simple Ruby on Rail web application that attempts to extract all links in any given web application __(except facebook and youtube)__.
+Is a simple Ruby on Rail web application that attempts to extract all links in any given web application __(except web apps that require javascript)__.
 The application only extracts links of the given url, this means it will not follow identified links that it finds.

-## Next steps
-- [ ] Implement following of links to a depth of __1__ as long as it is within the scope of the url domain.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine